How Baby Teeth Help Mouths Grow Up Right

 Every parent remembers seeing their baby’s first teeth emerge, watching the rest pop up, and finally cheering as their child loses their first baby tooth, all in the blink of an eye!
 In fact, baby teeth come and go so quickly that some people are led to believe they don’t have an impact on a child’s dental health later in life.

-Drs.
-Twiss and Baller want you to know that that couldn’t be further from the truth!
+Dr. Twiss want you to know that that couldn’t be further from the truth!
 At Twiss Dental, we are committed to giving our community access to reliable information on dental care, so here are the facts about why baby teeth matter.

 A Guide to Baby Teeth